What Is an ATS Resume? - The Complete Guide for Your Resumes

 Career Warrior Podcast Episode #353 - March 2025

 Breaks down exactly how ATS resume checker software works with AI advancements and provides updated resume strategies needed to pass modern screening systems.
-Particularly strong on how semantic has changed keyword strategy.
+Particularly strong on how semantics has changed keyword strategy.

 What a Good Match Score Actually Means

-ATS checker give you a percentage match score.
-Most job obsess about hitting 90% or higher.
+The ATS checker gives you a percentage match score.
+Most job seekers obsess about hitting 90% or higher.
 This is the wrong target.

 Optimizing Resume Sections for ATS Parsing